mayerrobert/jmurmel/murmel-langref.md

-Murmel's local bindings are lexical, i.e. a symbol is bound to a newly created variable when a let/let*/letrec/lambda form is executed.
+Murmel's local bindings are lexical, i.e. a symbol is bound to a newly created variable when a let/let*/letrec/lambda form is evaluated.
 The symbol's binding as well as the associated variable are removed when leaving the lexical scope of the `let/let*/letrec/lambda` form, restoring any previously existing binding (which may have been local or global).